mongodb/stitch-examples/PlateSpace/Web/README.md

 #### Stitch Pipeline Setup

 The application needs a pipeline to be able to call the Clarifai HTTP service with the proper format and parameters.
-As mentioned above we must configure a multi-stage pipeline to make sure we always call the Clarifai with a valid OAuth2 access token.
+As mentioned above we must configure a multi-stage pipeline to make sure we always call the Clarifai API with a valid OAuth2 access token.

 Select the __Pipelines__ link in the left-hand menu add press the `New` button.
 Then enter the following values: